phylosopher07/phylosopher07.github.io/_posts/2023-02-12-particle-in-a-box.md

 ## One-dimensional solution

 The simplest form of the particle in a box model considers a one-dimensional system.
-Here, the particle may only move backwards and forwards along a straight line with impenetrable barriers at either end.
+Here, the particle may only move backward and forwards along a straight line with impenetrable barriers at either end.
-The walls of a one-dimensional box may be seen as regions of space with an infinitely large potential energy.
+The walls of a one-dimensional box may be seen as regions of space with infinitely large potential energy.

 The potential energy in this model is given as